 The benefits of STP are enormous, real-time reporting to Government has been a long time coming and is way overdue, but the fundamental flaw with the current Single Touch Payroll (STP) model is the cost!

 Standard Business Reporting (SBR) is a Whole-Of-Government initiative and is part of the bigger "digital by default" policy.
-The ATO, being a leading consumer of "big data", has jumped on board to deliver its services via this initiative.
-STP phase two will involve DHS and DSS, other users of "big data" which, at a minimum, will quadruple the amount of information that is currently being submitted in STP.
-As we all know: technology costs money, so the Government has decided that every Business should spend money to meet a digital agenda that, at its core, is fundamentally about saving Government money.
+The ATO, a leading consumer of "big data", has jumped on board to deliver its services via this initiative.
+STP phase two will involve DHS and DSS, other users of "big data" which, at a minimum, will quadruple the amount of information currently being submitted in STP.
+As we all know, technology costs money, so the Government has decided that every Business should spend money to meet a digital agenda that, at its core, is fundamentally about saving Government money.
 That’s why STP Schedule 23 was in the Budget (Savings) Omnibus Act 2016...to save money by making Businesses "foot the bill" for digital instead.

 Why the costs?